neumino/thinky/documentation/schemas.md

     throw an error.
 - An object that is a valid schema.
 - An array with one of the previous types.
+- `'Point'`: A ReQL object for point
+- `'virtual`: the field will never be saved

 __Note__: About fields for joined documents: